davidw0311/convolution_direction_detection/README.md

 # convolution_direction_detection

-As a part of ELEC 221 project: used cross correlation to determine the direction of a video footage
+As a part of UBC ELEC 221 project: used cross correlation to determine the direction of a video footage

 ### Example results: